Hultan/chessImager/readme.md

 ### Simple:

+The first [example](examples/simple/simple.go) is super easy.
 Rendering a chess board image, based on a FEN string, is basically one line of code.
 Add a few more lines of code to save the image to disk, and you have this code:

 ```go